Maternity Unit Closed on May 14, 2018

-Salem, Ohio - (May 8, 2018) - Salem Regional Medical Center (SRMC), an independent not-for-profit hospital, announced today that it will close maternity services early next week, based on staffing availability.
+Salem, Ohio - (May 2018) - Salem Regional Medical Center (SRMC), an independent not-for-profit hospital, has closed its maternity services as of May 14, 2018.

 "We understand that our maternity unit has a very strong tie to our communities and we have truly appreciated the privilege of serving thousands of area families over many years," said Dr. Anita Hackstedde, SRMC President/CEO.
-"However, we will no longer be able to accept maternity patients after 11:59 p.m. on Friday, May 11; which means that no new maternity patients will be admitted for deliveries or C-sections after that time."
+"However, we are no longer able to accept maternity patients."

 SRMC announced in March that it planned to close its maternity unit at the end of June, due to the area's declining birth rate, combined with the average number of babies born at SRMC dropping to 1.1 births per day.
-But with the Hospital's maternity staff accepting positions elsewhere, the unit will not be able to continue being effectively staffed after May 14.
+But with the Hospital's maternity staff accepting positions elsewhere, the unit’s closure was moved up to May 14.

 "This very difficult decision was made based on current consumer preferences for maternity care, the safety of our patients, physician and staff resources and financial performance data," Dr. Hackstedde advised.
-"The outcome is that our maternity unit will permanently close on Monday, May 14 at 3:00 p.m.
-Current maternity patients scheduled to deliver after that date are being personally notified by their OB/GYN physician and will be transitioned to deliver at other area hospitals that provide maternity services."
+"Maternity patients scheduled to deliver after May 14 have been personally notified by their OB/GYN physician and will be transitioned to deliver at other area hospitals that provide maternity services."

 According to Dr. Hackstedde, the Hospital is working with area providers to coordinate a level of gynecology (GYN) physician care to be available locally.
 More information will be announced once the local GYN availability is finalized.
 She also noted that SRMC's affiliated pediatricians will not be affected by the maternity unit's closing, and will continue providing care to area children through their office-based practices.